bbhart/writing/travels/switzerland.md

 <img src="../assets/2019-switzerland-chamonix-5.jpg" width="800"/>

 ... followed by [the most intense thunderstorm I've experienced since leaving Florida
-in 2013](../assets/2019-switzerland-chamonix-storm.mov).
+in 2013](https://vimeo.com/350173369).
 It was wild.
 Even the staff was left wondering wtf was going on.
 Eventually the show was over and I turned in.

-Day 2 in Chamonix.
+**Day 2 in Chamonix*

 Pack stuff and move hotels.
 This is when my pack-and-move frustration started to set in.
-I hopped the bus right outside the hotel and made my way to Chamonix Sud and the [Heliopic Hotel] (https://www.heliopic-hotel-spa.com/), more in the middle of things.
+I hopped the bus right outside the hotel and made my way to Chamonix Sud and the [Heliopic Hotel](https://www.heliopic-hotel-spa.com/), more in the middle of things.

 <img src="../assets/2019-switzerland-chamonix-6.jpg" width="800"/>

 ## Interlaken